-- (6) As operational security would have been endangered, pursuant to Article 16 (9) of the Regulation 2019/943, APG filed a request for the grant of a derogation from the obligations laid down under Article 16 (8) of the Regulation 2019/943 in relation to the bidding zone borders AT/DE, AT/CZ, AT/HU and AT/SI for the year 2020. - (7) This derogation request was approved by the Austrian national Regulatory Authority, E-Control, on 17 December 2019.
-The positive decision is linked to requirements regarding transparency and implementation the measures and projects to be implemented to mitigate the foreseeable grounds of the derogation request.
-The derogation is valid until the end of 31 December 2020, provided that the solutions and projects do not enable the requirements of Article 16 (8) of the Regulation 2019/943 to be achieved at an earlier point in time. - (8) With regard to the current status, APG is making efforts and has taken concrete measures to mitigate derogation grounds of the derogation according to point (7).
-Some processes have already been implemented and others are in an advanced implementation phase.
-In addition to the expansion of cross-border redispatch contracts, major developments are currently being made in capacity calculation and validation tools.
-According to current status, the mitigation of those reasons for derogation, which can only be remedied through international cooperation, will not be ready by the end of 2020 as key methodologies from CACM Regulation and SOGL Regulation (see point 4 above) will not be implemented until 31 December 2020 and APG therefore cannot rely on these methodologies per 1 January 2021. - (9) Against this background and pursuant to Article 16 (9) of the Regulation 2019/943, APG files the present request for the grant of a derogation from the obligations laid down under Article 16 (8) of the Regulation 2019/943 in relation to the bidding zone borders AT/DE, AT/CZ, AT/HU and AT/SI for the year 2021.
-This derogation is applied on the basis of two foreseeable grounds justified in the Article 3. - (10)The national regulatory authorities (hereinafter referred to as "NRAs") adopted on 29th June 2020 a common note, which gives a guidance for the TSOs on the necessary content of derogation requests in line with Article 16(9) of the Regulation 2019/943 as well as the assessment criteria.
+- (6) As operational security would have been endangered, pursuant to Article 16 (9) of the Regulation 2019/943, APG filed a request for the grant of a derogation from the obligations laid down under Article 16 (8) of the Regulation 2019/943 in relation to the bidding zone borders AT/DE, AT/CZ, AT/HU and AT/SI for the years 2020 and 2021. - (7) These derogation requests were approved by the Austrian national Regulatory Authority, E-Control.
+The positive decisions are linked to requirements regarding transparency and implementation of the measures and projects to be implemented to mitigate the foreseeable grounds of the derogation request.
+The current derogation is valid until the end of 31 December 2021, provided that the solutions and projects do not enable the requirements of Article 16 (8) of the Regulation 2019/943 to be achieved at an earlier point in time. - (8) In December 2020, the Federal Minister of Climate Action decided to adopt an action plan1 in accordance with Article 15 of the Regulation 2019/943, including a linear trajectory for the annual increase of the minimum capacity made available for cross-zonal trade until 31 December 2025. - (9) With regard to the current status, APG is making efforts and has taken concrete measures to mitigate derogation grounds of the derogation according to point (7).
+In addition to the expansion of cross-border redispatch contracts (as stated in the mitigation measures of the derogation for the year 2020), major developments were made in capacity calculation tools (as stated in the mitigation measures of the derogation for the year 2021).
+According to current status, the mitigation of those reasons for derogation, which can only be remedied through international cooperation, will not be ready by the end of 2021 as key methodologies from CACM Regulation and SOGL Regulation (see point 4 above) will not be implemented until 31 December 2021 and APG therefore cannot rely on these methodologies per 1 January 2022. - (10)Against this background and pursuant to Article 16 (9) of the Regulation 2019/943, APG files the present request for the grant of a derogation from the obligations laid down under Article 16 (8) of the Regulation 2019/943 in relation to the bidding zone borders AT/DE, AT/CZ, AT/HU and AT/SI for the year 2022.
+This derogation is applied on the basis of the foreseeable grounds justified in the Article 3. - (11)The national regulatory authorities (hereinafter referred to as "NRAs") adopted on 29th June 2020 a common note, which gives a guidance for the TSOs on the necessary content of derogation requests in line with Article 16(9) of the Regulation 2019/943 as well as the assessment criteria.
 This request for derogation prepared by APG takes into account the requirements of the common NRAs' note.